-- All medical expenses for all taxpayers (below the age of 65 years and 65 years or older) were converted into tax credits.
+All medical expenses for all taxpayers (below the age of 65 years old and 65 years or older) were converted into tax credits.

 Medical credits were introduced in 2012/13 to replace income tax deductions for medical scheme contributions.
-The 2018 Budget Review announced that medical tax credits would be increased below the rate of inflation over a three-year period to help fund the rollout of national health insurance.
-There would, however, be no change in the monthly medical tax credit for medical scheme contributions in 2019 as announced in the 2019 Budget Review.
+The 2018 Budget Review announced that medical tax credits would be increased below the rate of inflation over a three-year period to help fund the roll-out of a National Health Insurance programme.
+There would, however, be no change in the monthly medical tax credit for medical scheme, contributions in 2019 as announced in the 2019 Budget Review.
 The increases in the medical tax credits that were indicated in the February 2020 Budget increased the tax credit by 2.8%, in line with the announcement in the 2018 Budget Review.
+The 2021 Budget Review announced that an inflationary adjustment would apply to the value of medical tax credits.